ETolboom/blg/docs/wiki/Modeling-Considerations.md

 ---

-## Task Coverage (LAYER 1)
+## Task Coverage (LAYER 2)

 Task Coverage compares the labels of all tasks in the student's model against the labels of all tasks in the reference model using semantic similarity.
-It does not verify task order or placement.
+It does not verify task order or placement, and it does not award points; it is a diagnostic sanity gate (see [The Three Layers](Layers)).

 **Known limitation:** if the student duplicates a task (models the same activity twice under different names), Task Coverage may still pass even though one of the duplicates is erroneous.